hiddb/hiddb/README.md

 ## About The Project

 This project extents the algorithm proposed by Malkov et. al. with persistence.
 [Rocksdb](https://rocksdb.org/) is used as key-value store.
+The application is accessable via a RESTful API.

 ### Built With